doritosfordinner/doritosfordinner.github.io/_posts/2016-01-02-pool-hall-wizard.md

 I started with "hello and welcome" because I've been binge watching the [Engineering Explained][0] YouTube channel.
 Oh, and I know nothing about billiards and I was hoping my opener would give me time to think.

 > My first encounter with billiards was in the second grade.
-Our, whom I expect needed a rest, wheeled in the TV cart to show us a video on how math can be fun!
+Our teacher, whom I expect needed a rest, wheeled in the TV cart to show us a video on how math can be fun!

 Get 'em right in their hearts.
 Everyone loves teachers.
 They work so hard for so little pay, or so goes the narrative.
 Of course they're tired!